Because of the words and actions of 45 and members of his administration I’m hearing more and more people pray for his removal.

 When the psalmist prayed for God to shatter the teeth of his enemies, or even their his death, he was making the point that God is holy, righteous, and just, and He will ultimately judge the wicked for the evil they do.
 In praying this way we are giving up our up the idea how to handle our enemies and are relying on and trusting God to protect us.
 As Christians we know that it is unlikely that God will "shatter to teeth of or enemies or that He will cause bad things to happen to them or their families.
 But because we know that God is good and hates evil that His will is for good and love.
 Our imprecatory prayer then is that His will be done.
 We trust the judgement to God, knowing what He says is the end result of evil and those who do it.

-I’ve talked about imprecatory psalms in the studies on prayer I’ve led this year.
-In the sermon that I preached a few weeks ago I urged the congregation to be real with God in prayer, to “stop faking the funk.”
 In other words tell God how you really feel.
 If you want Him to remove 45 tell Him.
-He will not judge you for tell Him how you feel.
+He will not judge you for telling Him how you feel.

 After much prayer and research, I’ve concluded that Christians can, and in fact, should pray for the removal of wicked leaders from positions of authority.
 We should pray that God will make them powerless, remove them from office, and prevent them from gaining access to power.